tbhuy/geospark-jdbc/README.md

 Spark JDBC driver is a read-only JDBC driver that uses Spark SQL as database tables.

-First, need to create a configuration file like this:
+First, create a configuration file like this:

 ```json
 {